gbd77rc/esp32-iot-x509/docs/DeviceFirmwareProcess.md

 # Device Firmware Processing

 This blog will outline the firmware development and how it work on the ESP32 device.
+We will be developing the firmware using [Arduino](https://arduino.cc) open-source electronics platform, using [Platform.io](https://platform.io/) as the development platform.

 ## Startup Process